nualagr/dargan-health-foods/README.md

 in their collapsed state.
 The **down chevron icon** signals that there is hidden content.
 Each accordion title operates as a button to reveal and hide that accordion section's contents.
-The accordion button's font colour and background colour change when the accordion is active.
+An accordion button's font colour and background colour change when it is active.
 Once open, the **up chevron icon** is used to indicate that the button now functions to close the accordion.